BeaglePilot/beaglepilot/reports/report_victor.md

     - Issue with the Language in Debian "-bash: warning: setlocale: LC_ALL: cannot change locale (en_GB.utf8)".
 For now fixed with https://gist.github.com/vmayoral/44d6d9f93ac4504f711b

-- Plans for the next period (this is a list of tasks for , roll, pitch and yaw are differentthe author):
+- Plans for the next period:
-    - test that PWM fixes work
-    - Test whoami of the new LSM
-    - Reinstall all the ROS-ardupilot related packages in Debian.
     - Look at the  lsm303d and l3gd20 drivers in the PX4Firmware tree See https://github.com/diydrones/PX4Firmware
     - Rework the 9250
     (tridge) i think we should re-work the 9250 driver to use the time based wait_for_sample(), add the dual-pole filtering and try sampling at 1KHz